temporalio/documentation/docs-src/cloud/users-intro.md

 ---

 - How to invite users to your Temporal Cloud Account
-- What are the available Account level roles and permissions
+- What are the available Account level roles and permissions?
-- What are the Namespace level roles and permissions
+- What are the Namespace level roles and permissions?